port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/jira/jira.md

 Our Jira integration allows you to import `issues` and `projects` from your Jira cloud account into Port, according to your mapping and definition.

-:::info Note
+:::info Jira cloud only
-This integration supports Jira Cloud at the moment, support for Jira Server can be found [in this section](#alternative-installation-via-webhook)
+This integration supports `Jira Cloud` at the moment.
+To integrate Port with `Jira Server`, use [Port's webhook integration](/build-your-software-catalog/sync-data-to-catalog/webhook/examples/jira-server).
 :::

 ## Common use cases